 Q&A with Digital Leadership participant Colin Bennett

-We spoke with Executive Diploma participant, Colin Bennett, about why he chose to study at Warwick Business School and how the Diploma in Digital Leadership has impacted his career.
+Former Executive Diploma participant, Colin Bennett, explains why he chose to study at Warwick Business School and how the Executive Diploma in Digital Leadership has impacted his career.

 Firstly, can you tell us a bit about yourself?